Who Cries for Venezuela?

 There is limited media attention given to Venezuela, and the dangers facing that country are being drowned out by the turmoil surrounding President Donald Trump’s administration.
 Yet we saw the U.S. imposing unilateral sanctions on July 31, 2017 against Venezuelan President Nicolas Maduro Moros.
 While not unprecedented, the U.S. government seldom imposes sanctions on the political leader of a country directly, but rather on a leader’s inner circle, as well as on targeted critical areas of a country’s economy, especially sectors controlled by the government or on which the government depends for its survival.

 Maduro’s designation under Executive Order 13692 means any assets, financial and other economic assets (including beneficiary assets) owned by him found within U.S. jurisdiction, now are in the future, are frozen immediately.
 Furthermore, U.S. persons – individuals and entities – are prohibited from doing business with Maduro and are subject to significant fines as sanctions violators.
-All individuals that are within U.S. jurisdiction during the effective period of these sanctions are considered U.S. persons for purposes of sanctions enforcement.
+All individuals and entities that are within U.S. jurisdiction during the effective period of these sanctions are considered U.S. persons for purposes of sanctions enforcement.
 While U.S. unilateral sanctions are not generally applicable to non-U.S. persons outside U.S. jurisdiction, there are circumstances where prohibited relationships with targeted individuals might be considered in violation of U.S. sanctions.

 In applying these new sanctions the U.S. Treasury Department’s Office of Foreign Assets Control, in consultation with the U.S. State Department relied on existing law and E.O.
 13692, which was issued by former President Barack Obama on March 8, 2015 granting the requisite authority to impose sanctions against specific targets in Venezuela deemed to be responsible for human rights and other specific violations, as elaborated in the E.O.
 Recent developments in Venezuela suggest the situation in Venezuela is much worse now than in 2015 when sanctions were first imposed.
 Television images and other reports coming out of Venezuela support the conclusion that democracy, rule of law, and protection of human rights have been severely undermined and are deteriorating quite rapidly.